|

 combination of text, prophecy, trance, and song.

-(to continue, please buy the book . . .)
+please buy the book . . .)

 Preface to the Updated Edition